 #1 Using OS X Dock

-This is the most widely used shortcut for force quitting applications in Mac OS X. Follow below steps to force quit app from Dock.
+This is the most widely used shortcut for force quit applications in Mac OS X. If you ever face any issue and want to close the app, this is very handy option.
+Follow below steps to force quit app from Dock.

 1. All you have to do is simple right click on the application from the Dock.

 Be very sure that no prompts for saving existing or any other similar alerts appear as it can make you lose all unsaved data.
-Once you force quit, you can easily restart the app to continue your work.
+Once you force quit app, you can easily restart the app to continue your work in Mac.
 This one is very handy and easy way to quote your hanging app but it may happen that the popup may not appear and you may have to try another shortcut explained below.

 Every OS X version comes with a special option for handling applications to force quit – The force quit window.
 Either we can use the shortcut key Command-Option-Escape or Click on the apple logo or select Force quit window.
 Once opened, Click on the application name and click on Force Quit option.